 The Texas Association of Civil Trial and Appellate Specialist has selected Jim M. Perdue Sr. ‘63 as the 2013 recipient of the “Lifetime Excellence In Advocacy Award” for demonstrating outstanding legal work throughout the course of his 45-year legal career.
 He will be honored in an award ceremony on Oct.
 18.

-Perdue has tried more than 200 jury trials and has authored numerous articles and books on trial advocacy.
-He has been lauded as one of the top 100 trial lawyers in the country.
+In June, the State Bar of Texas also honored Perdue as a 50-year lawyer at their annual convention in Dallas.
+Over the course of his career that has spanned five decades, he has tried more than 200 jury trials and has authored numerous articles and books on trial advocacy.
+He also has been lauded as one of the top 100 trial lawyers in the country.

 He also served over the years as an adjunct professor at the Law Center and has taught courses on the art of courtroom storytelling.
 Today, he practices in a successful plaintiffs firm founded by his son, Jim M. Perdue, Jr., a 1993 Law Center graduate.